mathigon/textbooks/content/fractals/content.md

 Like all fractals, we can “zoom into” the Mandelbrot set forever, finding new patterns at every scale.
 Here you can zoom into a part of the Mandelbrot set that is called the __Seahorse valley__.
-Black points are _inside_ the Mandelbrot set, where the sequence _converges_.
-Coloured points are _outside_ the Mandelbrot set, where the sequence _diverges_.
-The different colours indicate _how quickly_ these sequences diverge:
+Black points are _inside_ the Mandelbrot set, where the sequence is bounded.
+Coloured points are _outside_ the Mandelbrot set, where the sequence diverges, and the different colours indicate _how quickly_ it grows to infinity:

     .mandel-frame
       - i = 1;